cyubeVR-Modding/.github/profile/README.md

 # cyubeVR Modding Overview

-cyubeVR supports three different types of modding, each best suited for different types of mods.
+cyubeVR supports **three different types of modding**, each requiring different skills, and best suited for different types of mods.
 Here you can find an overview of those three types of modding.

 ## Custom Blocks